appsody/stacks/incubator/kitura/README.md

 ## Enabling an existing Project

-The Kitura stack can be used with an existing Kitura project in order to provide an iterative containerized development and test environment, and to "cloud package" it into an optimized production Docker container.
+This stack can be used with an existing Kitura project to provide an iterative, containerized development and test environment, and to "cloud package" it into an optimized production Docker container.

 You can enable an existing project as follows: